cellml/libcellml/docs/developer_docs/dev_contribution.rst

 at once and keep them in-sync with the prime repository `develop` branch, which will in turn make it easier to manage multiple pull requests.

-The following :git:`Git <>` commands show an example of how to create a topic branch for fixing a (hypothetical) bug described in `issue #123`::
+The following Git commands show an example of how to create a topic branch for fixing a (hypothetical) bug described in `issue #123`::

   git fetch prime develop